 The summer months are a great time to start getting your house in order.
-Much as I wrote late week about summer not being a time of taking things easy, working hard to find new leads and closing out business, the reality is that work does slow down a little bit as you wait for key decision makers to either return or pick up their email whilst on holiday.
+Even though I wrote at the end of June about summer not being a time for taking things easy, working hard to find new leads and closing out business, the reality is that work does slow down a little bit as you wait for key decision makers to either return or pick up their email whilst on holiday.

 The quieter periods in your working months are a great time to get your house in order, what we call in the UK “spring cleaning”.
 Here are some ideas to keep yourself occupied during the quieter months: